ashwoods/django-labjs/README.rst

     // You have to place any inline javascript that depends on any of the Labified scripts
     // under a labjs templatetag.
 It will automatically place it under a queueWait.

+    {% compress js %} // you can use compress tags too inside.
     <script type="text/javascript">
     ...
     ...
     <script>
+    {% endcompress %}
     {% endlabjs %}

     ...